IrineosMagou/Parallel_Systems/README.md

 Each subdirectory demonstrates a different method of parallelization in C, including:
 - **Pthreads** -- Low-level thread creation and management.
-- **OpenMP**   -- Compiler-assistes parallelism using pragmatic directives.
+- **OpenMP**   -- Compiler-assisted parallelism using pragmatic directives.
 - **MPI**      -- Message passing for distributed systems and multi-node parallelism.

 These projects highlight the **strengths, use case and trade-offs** of each approach.
 They also illustrate common challenges in parallel computing, such as: